bnbullock/Pewlett-Hackard-Analysis/README.md

 ## Summary Analysis

-_- How many roles will need to be filled as the "silver tsunami" begins to make an impact?_
 - Eventually 90,398 new roles will need to be filled for PH as the impact of retirement begins to unfold.
 - Of specific note when analyzing the different current employee groups, we can see that there are currently 4 departments that do not currently have a manager allocated in a leadership position.
 - Further, 2 of the 5 current managers are eligible for the retirement package.